mik-moo/Read_between_the_wines/README.md

 ## Overview

-This analysis explored red and white wine datasets to predict quality and type based on physiochemical properties (physical and chemical characteristics).
+This analysis explored red and white wine datasets to predict quality and type based on physicochemical properties (physical and chemical characteristics).
 This could potentially be useful to restauranteurs when choosing new wines for their restaurant based on the label.
 Our goal was to have a model with at least 80% accuracy.

 ## Process & Results